| VIRGINIA. The name of one of the original states of the United States

 the fifth circuit, which shall not be less than fifteen hundred dollars per

+annum; and each shall receive a reasonable allowance for necessary travel.
 37. - 15.
 No judge during his term of service shall hold any other office,

 appointment or public trust, and the acceptance thereof shall vacate his